 Since sclerotherapy is minimally-invasive and almost pain-free, it can be performed at our doctor's office.
-Anaesthesia is not needed and complications are infrequent.
+Anesthesia is not needed and complications are infrequent.
 Although sclerotherapy is very safe, it is considered to be so only when administered by a professional.

 How many sclerotherapy treatments are required?

 The number of sessions required depends on the depth, number, and size of the veins being treated.
 While some patients are happy with the results after just one treatment, others may desire further injections for the optimal effect.
 These follow up treatments should be spaced at least four weeks apart so that the effects of the previous treatment can be accurately evaluated before injecting more.
-Patients can determine the amount of treatments they may need and the cost associated with them by discussing their situation with their specialist.
+Patients can determine the number of treatments they may need and the cost associated with them by discussing their situation with their specialist.

 Can sclerotherapy be done on the arms or face?